liamgillies/queue-up/README.md

-queue up! is the most e p i c place to find a league duo partner

-Sadly we have failed but it was a good learning experience
+# Queue Up
+Queue up is a way to new find friends to play video games with.

+This project was done for HackUMASS VIII